gravenuance/HalloumiBar-TBCC/README.md

 # ZakatziBar

+ZakatziBar is a World of Warcraft addon.<br />
 ZakatziBar adds three bars near the casting bar.<br />
 Each bar is responsible for tracking an array of selected in-game events for the player, party, and enemy characters.<br />
 You can track procs, buffs, debuffs, cooldowns, and other special events such as a Warrior's Revenge proc in Wrath of the Lich King.<br />